The Two Paths (Psalm 1)

 CONSIDER THIS

-All the great themes of the Old Testament find their way into this book of worship.
-The Torah set forth the “way of the life and the way of death.”
+Psalm 1 is the doorway into the entire Psalter.
+In this first psalm, the grand theme of the Psalms is revealed: the two paths—the path of the righteous and the path of the wicked.
+This psalm marks the beginning of the greatest journey of life.
+Even in this first psalm, we begin to see why the Psalms are known as the Sung Torah because all the great themes of the Old Testament find their way into this book of worship.
+The Torah set forth the way of life and the way of death.
 The psalm sings of these two ways.
-Likewise, the book of Proverbs is the “wisdom” of the Torah, setting forth the way of the wise and the way of the foolish.
-Psalm 1 sets forth the basic world-view of worship, which reminds us that the way of the wicked is filled with the ungodly who scoff at God’s law.
-If followed, these wicked ones will lead us astray.
-The psalm shows us, in advance, what the final end or trajectory of the wicked will be; namely, they will be like chaff which the wind drives away and they will not be able to stand in the Day of Judgment (vv.
-4, 5).
-In contrast, the righteous are like a fruitful tree which prospers and is steadfast (vv.
-1-3).
+Likewise, the book of Proverbs is the wisdom of the Torah, setting forth the way of the wise and the way of the foolish.
+Psalm 1 sets forth the basic worldview of worship, which reminds us that the way of the wicked is filled with the ungodly, who scoff at God’s law and if followed, will lead us astray.
+The psalm shows us, in advance, what the final end or trajectory of the wicked will be; namely, they will be like chaff that the wind drives away, and they will not be able to stand in the day of judgment (vv.
+4–5).
+In contrast, the righteous are like a fruitful tree, which prospers and is steadfast (vv.
+1–3).

 Hymns and choruses frequently celebrate the way of the righteous, but a proper understanding of the way of the wicked has been lost.
 As Christians, we need to understand both trajectories.
 We must see the final end of the wicked.
 We must also recognize that only Jesus has steadfastly walked in the way of the righteous.
-The two paths of righteousness and wickedness remain far apart except for the one point in history where they converge; namely, at the cross of Jesus Christ.
-It is there that Jesus took upon himself all the shame, guilt and judgment of wickedness.
+The two paths of righteousness and wickedness remain far apart except for the one point in history where they converge: namely, at the cross of Jesus Christ.
+It is there that Jesus took upon himself all the shame, guilt, and judgment of wickedness.
 Yet, he remained the Righteous One.
+It is at the cross that we who have traveled the way of wickedness can finally cross over through grace to the path of righteousness.
+It is, therefore, by grace that we are found in him and we are enabled to sit, walk, and stand on the narrow way, which leads to life, not the broad way, which leads to destruction (see Matt.
+7:13–14).

 Share today's Wake-Up Call!